epaaso/sc-luca-explore/README.md

 ## Running

+To see the order for running the workflow, got to the **Folder Strcuture -> Notebooks and scripts** section.
+There is an explanation of the notebooks in the order they sould be run

 We have designed a Docker image that has all the necessary libraries.
 It is, however, very large because it includes all the R and Python packages, including those for ML.
 It is around 15GB without InferCNV and Ikarus.
+So if you just want to run a notebook separately, look at the versions of the packages in the Dokcefile.

 To run the notebook, you should run the container with this notebook repository mounted as a volume.
 In the following command, `$HOME/2021-SC-HCA-LATAM/CONTAINER` is the path where your notebooks are, and the other path is where the large data files would be stored.